 We know that GABA is the primary pathway for anxiety and serotonin is primary for depression (in terms of standard medical practice).

-Really, new research is pointing more to inflammation, stress response, and gut health but that doesn't sell billions of dollars of medications.
+Really, new research is pointing more to inflammation, stress response, and gut health and even early trauma but that doesn't sell billions of dollars of medications.

 If you research "Gaba and anxiety" at NIH, you get lots of studies.

 Let's look at some of the better-delineated pathways.

 - Serotonin required for stress response

 - Serotonin required for neural plasticity (ding ding ding)

 - Serotonin as a modulator of Glutamate and GABA

 Remember that fear and anxious emotional reactions primarily reside in the Amygdala.

 There's a review of this avenue but as the author states, the role of serotonin remains poorly understood: